coderefinery/train-the-trainer/content/hackmd.rst

 .. exercise::

-   Actively use HackMD during this course.
-Observe how the instructors integrate it during the course itself.
+   * Actively use HackMD during this course.
+   * Observe how the instructors integrate it during the course itself, and can immediately respond to the questions.
+   * Observe how instructors occasionally mention and screenshare HackMD to validate to the audience that it is being watched.
+   * Keep HackMD open.
+Can you balance it and watching.
+Does it increase or decrease engagement?